thesombady/vTikz/readme.md

     * This mode supports mesh and surface plots.
 Each of these can be customized with the color map, and in the specific case of surface plot, also the fill-color (by default white).
 5. Bar plots (Not yet implemented)
     * Bar plots are a series of data, where each data point is represented by a bar.
 These bars can be customized to different colors and patterns.
+6. Logarithmic plots
+    * The x and y-axis can be set to logarithmic scales.

 # Structure of the package